coldshrine/study-notes/books/designing-data-intensive-applications.md

 It's safe to simplify a predicate by making it match a greater set of objects.

 These locks are not as precise as predicate locks would be, but since they have much lower overheads, they are a good compromise.

+#### Serializable snapshot isolation (SSI)

+It provides full serializability and has a small performance penalty compared to snapshot isolation.
+SSI is fairly new and might become the new default in the future.